idvorkin/idvorkin.github.io/_posts/2019-12-11-how-to-pick-hobbies.md

 Knitting has great accessibility.
 You can do it anywhere, all you need is your needles and a ball of yarn.
 Scuba diving has poor accessibility.
 You need all the scuba diving gear, a big body of water, and a dive buddy.

-#### Has Legs
+#### Supports Mastery

 The best hobbies let you continually improve.
 Ideally they have a progression of goals which when accomplished give you pride, and can be continued as you get into your golden years.
-Without legs, it's easy to get bored with your hobby when you "top out" and have nothing else to learn.
+Without building mastery, it's easy to get bored with your hobby when you "top out" and have nothing else to learn.

-Chess has legs.
+Chess supports mastery.
 When you start playing chess you barely know the rules, and the more you study and play, the better you get.
 Even better, you can keep playing chess till you're pretty darn old.
-Watching TV does not have legs.
+Watching TV does not support mastery.
 Watch as much as you want, your just as bad (or good, if you're a glass half full person) as the day you started.

 #### Grows Identity and connections